iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Evaluation Methodology

 \item \textbf{\%Medal (Gold/Silver/Bronze):} The fraction of submissions that achieve results comparable to respective medal Kaggle leaderboard positions.

 \item \textbf{\%Any Medal:} The combined proportion of submissions that fall into any of the medal-winning categories (gold, silver, or bronze). \end{itemize}

-For both \textit{\mlebench} and \textit{\imlbench}, given the diversity of evaluation metrics across Kaggle competitions (e.g., LogLoss, F1, RMSE, Kappa), we standardize all results to a Normalized Performance Score ($P_{\text{norm}} \in [0, 1]$) to facilitate aggregation.
+For both \mlebench and \imlbench, Because the benchmark includes heterogeneous competition metrics (e.g., LogLoss, F1, RMSE, Kappa), we map raw scores to a unified normalized performance score, $P_{\text{norm}} \in [0, 1]$, to facilitate aggregation.
 Let $Sc$ be the raw score achieved by an agent.
-The normalized score is calculated as follows:
+The normalized performance score is calculated as follows:

 \begin{enumerate} \item \textbf{Higher-is-Better Metrics} ${\in [0, 1]}$: For metrics such as AUC, F1-score, Accuracy: $P_{\text{norm}} = Sc$

 \item \textbf{Lower-is-Better Metrics}: For unbounded loss metrics (e.g., MAE, LogLoss), we apply exponential decay transformation to map the error to $[0, 1]$: $P_{\text{norm}} = e^{-Sc}$.
 Here, a raw loss of $0$ yields a score of $1.0$.